freemandjomo/Netflix_sql_project/README.md

 	    FROM netflix
 	 GROUP BY 1
 ```
+**Objective**
+## 2. Find the most common rating for movies and TV shows
-## 3. Find the most common rating for movies and TV shows
+3. Find the most common rating for movies and TV shows

 ```sql
    WITH RatingCounts AS (